Programs For Teachers

-Click the link under Programs (to the left) for upcoming scheduled programs or work with us to plan a workshop specially adapted to your needs.
-Contact Mary Reidy, Coordinator of Academic Programs, at 860-229-0257, ext.
-235 or send an email to firstname.lastname@example.org for current fees or to schedule a program.
+Contact us to plan a workshop specially adapted to your needs.
+E-mail or call Maura O'Shea, Manager of Education Programs, at (860) 229-0257, ext.
+235 or send an email to [email protected] for current fees or to schedule a program.

 ARTrageous Staff Training!